JohanBongailas/Adding-two-numbers---Python/README.md

-# Python
+# Adding-two-numbers
-These are my Python Projects
+This Python project will add two integer numbers together and output the result